 Obviously, the biggest flaw with Home and Cast is the requirement for a piece of hardware, instead of being able to use the laptop or desktop PC you already own.
 (Though if you’re using a desktop PC, you should be able to just plug your Chromecast directly into your PC monitor; you can also use capture cards here to add HDMI input to a computer, but it’s fairly expensive.)
 But Google’s Cast system makes mirroring 90 percent of the content on your phone painless, while also allowing you to still use your phone to send texts, check your email, or anything else you’ll need your phone’s screen for without showing everyone private information.
 If you absolutely need to mirror your direct phone screen, Cast and Home allows you to directly display your screen without the use of a PC, so long as you have a Chromecast device.
 Overall, we think the entire platform is more than worth the $35 hardware add-on for Cast.
 The social integration of public queues, built-in Cast system, and mirroring support make it our top pick for wireless Android mirroring.

 From Koush, the developer behind ClockworkMod and dozens of other interesting Android apps, comes Vysor, an app built around screen mirroring with a developer-based focus.
-Vysor requires you to already have your PC hooked up to the TV or monitor you want to mirror to, but it's also one of the best systems of this kind that allows you to mirror your entire phone to a display.
-It does have a free tier available for users, which allows you to mirror and control your Android phone and take screenshots from your computer, but to get any kind of actual functionality out of Vysor—including wireless support, high-quality displays, and full screen mode, you'll have to invest in Vysor Pro, a subscription that'll run you either $1.99/month, $9.99/year, or $39.99 for a permanent license.
+Vysor requires you to hook your display up to your PC, but it’s also one of the best systems of its kind, allowing you to mirror your entire phone to a display.
+It does have a free tier available for users, which allows you to mirror and control your Android phone and take screenshots from your computer, but to get any kind of actual functionality out of Vysor—including wireless support, high-quality displays, and full screen mode, you’ll have to invest in Vysor Pro, a subscription that’ll run you either $2.50/month, $10/year, or $40 for a permanent license.

 Let’s start with the basics.
 Unlike with Google’s Cast system, Vysor is seemingly aimed more at the professional audience over the video and content consumption group that Cast is marketed towards.
 While Vysor supports every individual app on your phone, the platform really advertises two separate uses: games and business users.
 As for games, the app supports full keyboard and mouse control, making it easy to play any number of games that don’t necessarily require touch controls.
 Angry Birds, for example, works well with a mouse control as opposed to touch controls, and we’d be shocked if any number of Android MOBAs didn’t feel better with a full mouse and keyboard instead of touch controls.
 Of course, since you’re essentially using a keyboard and mouse to emulate traditional touch controls, you’ll have to test each game independently.